cpfaff/rbefdata_paper/paper/rbefdata.md

   - after download (attributes())
   - in general bef.get.metadata_for(dataset = id)

-As the BEFdata portal provides metadata via EML standard, we also make use of that within rbefdata.
+The metadata in EML format provided by the `BEFdata` portal is also accessible in `rbefdata`.
 Each dataset on download is associated with the metadata provided by its authors.
 This information can be extracted using the built-in R function `attributes()` (see code box below).
-As this requires granted access rights to the dataset, there is also a function especially to only draw the metadata which is always free for download.
+As this requires granted access rights to the dataset, there is also a function to only draw metadata of a dataset which is always free for download.

 ```r